-If you have a visual impairment, you can get our publications in braille, large print, etext or MP3 by going to About multiple formats or by calling 1-800-959-2221.
-You can also get your personalized correspondence in these formats by calling 1-800-959-8281.
+If you are blind or partially sighted, you can get our publications in braille, large print, etext, or MP3 by going to About multiple formats.
+You can also get our publications and your personalized correspondence in these formats by calling 1-800-959-8281 .

 This pamphlet is for individuals who are required to pay income tax by instalments when either no tax or not enough tax is deducted at source.

 Instalments are periodic income tax payments that individuals have to pay to the Canada Revenue Agency (CRA) on certain dates, to cover tax that they would otherwise have to pay in a lump sum on April 30 of the following year.
 Instalments are not paid in advance; they are paid throughout the calendar year in which you are earning the taxable income.

 You have to pay tax by instalments for the same reason that most people have tax withheld from their income throughout the year.
 If you earn income that has no tax withheld or does not have enough tax withheld for more than one year, you may have to pay tax by instalments.